pyamsoft/dots/README.md

 ### Wayland
 We do not use Wayland yet because of the following critical issues
-- No mouse cursor in Moonlight without SW cursor tweak
 - No mouse cursor in fullscreen when using SW cursor tweak   (solved with mesa_glthread=0 for gnome-shell)
 - Moonlight does not claim display properly in Wayland with mirrored monitor setup   (solved with cap_sys_admin tweak)
+- No mouse cursor in Moonlight without SW cursor tweak
+  - This can be partially remidied by using software cursors and the extension `gnome-shell-extension-disable-unredirect-git`
+  - This allows the use of the SW cursor, while also not making it invisible in an unredirect (fullscreen) window

 ### Docker
 For video acceleration in docker, make sure you